zdnewton/2024-ChildcareCost/README.md

 Last Updated: 10/24/2024

 ### **Description:**
-This interactive map built in JS/Leaflet will display the inceasing childcare cost from 2008-2018.
+This interactive map built in JS/Leaflet will display the increasing childcare cost from 2008-2018.